jaegertracing/jaeger-performance/TestResults/2018January18Elastic.md

 Test (See https://github.com/Hawkular-QE/jaeger-instrumentation-performance-tests) but is simpler to setup and run.
 (See the top-level README.md for instructions)

-NOTE: For this set of tests I started the collector with the following command as with ElasticSearch as I was getting many instances of the errors shown in the **Errors** section below
+NOTE: For this set of tests I started the collector with the following command

 + `export SPAN_STORAGE_TYPE=elasticsearch`
 + `nohup go run ./cmd/collector/main.go --collector.queue-size=${COLLECTOR_QUEUE_SIZE} > log.txt`